Firobe/6502-ml/README.md

 # 6502-ml
 6502 chip family simulator in OCaml

-Exposed as a library through `cpu.mli`
-`jbuilder build unit_test.exe` creates `_build/default/unit_test.exe` which takes a path to a ROM in argument and launch the CPU on it, beginning at `PC=0x400`, stopping when encountering a trap.
+**Documentation** containing simple examples and reference is available [online](https://firobe.fr/6502-ml/).

-The CPU passes all functional tests of [Klaus Dormann's test suite](https://github.com/Klaus2m5/6502_65C02_functional_tests) (`klaus.bin` is an assembled of `6502_functional_test.a65) and the [Nestest ROM](http://www.qmtpro.com/~nes/misc/nestest.txt)
+The CPU passes all functional tests of [Klaus Dormann's test suite](https://github.com/Klaus2m5/6502_65C02_functional_tests) (`klaus.bin` is an assembly of `6502_functional_test.a65`) and the [Nestest ROM](http://www.qmtpro.com/~nes/misc/nestest.txt) as compared to Nintendulator.

-It's zero page starts at address `0x0000`
+Its zero page starts at address `0x0000`.
-Cycles count is accurate even for supported unofficial instructions, and tested
+Cycles count is accurate even for supported unofficial instructions, and tested.

 Great ressources used :
 - http://www.6502.org/tutorials/